microsoft/Web-Dev-For-Beginners/2-js-basics/1-data-types/README.md

 ✅ Data Types are also referred to as JavaScript data primitives, as they are the lowest-level data types that are provided by the language.
 There are 7 primitive data types: string, number, bigint, boolean, undefined, null and symbol.
 Take a minute to visualize what each of these primitives might represent.
 What is a `zebra`?
 How about `0`? `true`?

+Zebra: A zebra is not directly related to any of the primitive data types.
+However, you could use a string data type to represent the word "zebra" or use an object to represent the characteristics of a zebra (e.g., color, stripes).

+0: The number 0 is a numeric value and can be represented using the number data type.

+True: True is a boolean value and can be represented using the boolean data type.
+It represents a logical condition or state of being true.

 ### Numbers

 In the previous section, the value of `myVariable` was a number data type.